 Although phenotypic-based screens have become increasingly popular in drug discovery, the major challenge of this approach is the mechanistic deconvolution of the putative drug action during screening.
 The promising TPP approach has been introduced and expanded to tackle such challenges.
-In the present study, targets of celecoxib within rat hippocampus were characterized using TPP as a high-throughput target discovery approach.
+In the present study, targets of celecoxib within rat hippocampus were characterized using TPP as a high throughput target discovery approach.

-We show that celecoxib plays an effector role in several signaling pathways and biologic processes, which can be linked to various diseases, such as neurodegenerative disorders and cancer.
-Therefore, in addition to inhibiting COX2, we illustrate that celecoxib might also modify other pathways.
-Our findings support the pharmaceutical reports related to the repurposing of celecoxib for cancer and neurodegenerative disorders (Chuang et al., 2008; Goldstein et al., 2009; Assefnia et al., 2014).
+We show that celecoxib plays an effector role in several signaling pathways and biological processes, which can be linked to various diseases such as neurodegenerative disorders and cancer.
+Therefore, in addition to inhibiting COX2, we illustrate that celecoxib might modify also other pathways.
+Our findings support the pharmaceutical reports related to the repurposing of celecoxib for cancer and neurodegenerative disorders (Assefnia et al., 2014; Chuang et al., 2008; Goldstein et al., 2009).
 It seems that celecoxib is potentially beneficial for treating cancer by inhibiting SERCA and increasing the intracellular concentration of calcium, which causes ER stress along with cell death.
-This is another proposed mechanism affecting the trafficking system since transport regulators play essential roles in the mediation of cancer cell biology and especially circulating tumor cells.
+Another proposed mechanism is affecting the trafficking system since transport regulators play essential roles in the mediation of cancer cell biology and especially circulating tumor cells.
 We found a significant effect of this medicine on proteins involved in the trafficking system of cells.

-On the other hand, neuronal inflammation is a major culprit of neurodegenerative diseases, wherein proteins were significantly enriched in the present study.
+On the other hand, neuronal inflammation is a major culprit of neurodegenerative diseases, proteins of which were significantly enriched in the present study.
 Inflammation in CNS starts by stimulation of astrocytes, and it continues with entering environmental immune cells to the brain.
-This process causes overproduction of cytokines, nitric oxide, active oxygen species, and prostaglandins and eventually damages and causes death of neurons (Philips and Robberecht, 2011; Nam et al., 2015; Wang et al., 2017; Terzi et al., 2018).
-Our findings support the idea of using celecoxib for neuronal inflammation because of the explored association of celecoxib targets and the inflammation.
+This process causes overproduction of cytokines, nitric oxide, active oxygen species, prostaglandins and eventually damage and cause death of neurons (Nam et al., 2015; Philips and Robberecht, 2011; Terzi et al., 2018; Wang et al., 2017).
+Our findings support the idea of using celecoxib for neuronal inflammation due to the explored association of celecoxib targets and the inflammation.

-To conclude, we identified several novel celecoxib protein targets using TPP, which could be of interest in modifying several pathways in CNS.
+To conclude, we identified several novel Celecoxib protein targets using TPP, which could be of interest in order to modify several pathways in CNS.
 Our findings provide new molecular evidence for celecoxib to be used as an add-on therapy in neurodegenerative disorders and cancer.
-However, more preclinical and paraclinical evidence is required to suggest the true drug-repurposing potential of celecoxib.
+However, more preclinical and paraclinical evidence is required to suggest the true drug repurposing potential of celecoxib.
 In general, the potential drug targets can be corroborated by functional studies.
-Our findings can be considered in different pathophysiological conditions, such as animal models with neurodegenerative disease or cancer with high COX protein family expression and other inflammatory proteins.
-In the case of providing enough amount of purified protein target, the kinetics and affinities of the drug-target interactions can also be evaluated using various biophysical methods, such as isothermal titration calorimetry and surface plasmon resonance.
-All told, additional supporting evidence using the possible protein-specific strategies, such as antibody-based and activity-based assays, can support the rationale of celecoxib repositioning.
+Our findings can be considered in different pathophysiological conditions such as animal models with neurodegenerative disease or cancer with high COX protein family expression and other inflammatory proteins.
+In the case of providing enough amount of purified protein target, the kinetics and affinities of the drug-target interactions can also be evaluated using various biophysical methods such as isothermal titration calorimetry and surface plasmon resonance.
+All-told, additional supporting evidence using the possible protein-specific strategies such as antibody-based and activity-based assays can support the rationale of celecoxib repositioning.